adammKass/adam-kascak-portfolio/README.md

 - **Headless UI**: Accessible UI components designed for Tailwind CSS.
 - **React Router**: Declarative routing for React applications.
 - **Framer Motion**: A library for animations and gestures.
+- **i18next**: A library for internationalization and translations.

 ## Todo

 - Improve SEO for better search engine visibility.
 - Refine page transitions for a smoother user experience.
+- Add more custom animations to the main page.
+- Expand the portfolio with additional projects.